tasmota/docs/docs/devices/Sonoff-4CH-Pro.md

 <img title="R2 module - GPIO0 pad" src="https://user-images.githubusercontent.com/3594528/37109801-58fb97a4-223b-11e8-969c-1131dcfa6ee1.jpg" align="middle" />

+If you have 4CH R2 v1.0 hardware, the GPIO0 is available as L1 switch - you don't need to solder additional cable to the PCB.
+Just push it during powering on for 3 seconds and release.

 ## Solving Sonoff 4CH Pro programing issues

 If you have problems to program the 4CH Pro, you might find below tips useful: